peterszatmary/spring-microservice-hackathon/README.md

 - **user-microservice** : simple microservice with any external communication.
 Communicates just at the beginning with configuration-server microservice to obtain configs.
 - **config-server** : holds all configs for all microservices in all spring profiles.
+- **parser-microservice** : very simple spark microservice example.

+## TODO and NOTES
+- missing something like lagom:runAll for run all microservices at one
+- parser-microservice needs apache spark have to be downloaded manually and spark.home have to be set